The Ultimate Guide to Master's Applications in the UK and Europe (2026–2027)

 Marketing

-ESCP Business School – MSc in Marketing & Creativity
+ESCP Business School – MSc in Marketing & Creativity: creative, strategy-focused programme.

 1. Research & Shortlist Universities

-Use high-authority websites like UCAS, QS World Rankings, and Financial Times to compare programs and rankings.
+Use high-authority resources like UCAS, the QS World University Rankings, and the Financial Times rankings to compare programmes.

 2. Check Eligibility Requirements